 The Restaurants Association of Ireland reported that 150 food-led businesses closed in the first three months of 2025, with 65 percent of operators saying their financial performance declined in 2024.
 Tight margins, rising wages, and competition from food delivery platforms make customer retention more commercially important than it has ever been.

-The most common design mistake is optimizing for spend rather than frequency.
+The most common design mistake is optimising for spend rather than frequency.
 High-ticket visits feel like the obvious thing to reward, but frequency has more impact on annual revenue for most formats.

-Research consistently shows that customers enrolled in restaurant loyalty programs visit around 20 percent more often than non-members.
-The retention baseline is more striking: roughly 47 percent of first-time diners who are not enrolled in a loyalty program never return for a second visit.
+Members typically visit noticeably more often than non-members, and industry benchmarks commonly put the uplift at roughly a fifth, though the exact figure varies by format and market.
+The retention baseline is more striking: industry estimates put the share of first-time diners who never return for a second visit anywhere from two-thirds to three-quarters when there is no loyalty program in place.
 A program that shifts even a fraction of those diners toward a second and third visit has paid for itself many times over.

 Before you choose a mechanic, decide which objective you are solving for: more frequent visits, reactivation of lapsed customers, or improved average spend.
 Each requires a different design, and trying to solve all three without a clear priority is one of the most common reasons loyalty programs underperform.